wert-io/widget-initializer/README.md

 ```
 </td>
 <td>
-Information about error occurred in widget.
+Information about an error that occurred in the module.
 </td>
     </tr>
     <tr>